numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

    in dimension 5 (left) and in dimension 20 (right) when aggregating over all functions of the ``bbob`` suite.

-..
-Note:: The ECDF graphs are also known under the name data profile
-    (see [MOR2009]_).
-However we aggregate here over several targets for a same function while data profiles are standardly used displaying results for a single fixed target [RIO2012]_.

-    Also, here we advocate **not to aggregate over dimension** as the dimension is typically an input parameter to the algorithm that can be exploited to run different types of algorithms on different dimensions.
-Hence, the COCO platform does not provide ECDF aggregated over dimension.

-    Data profiles are often used using different functions with different dimensions.

 Best 2009 "Algorithm"
 ---------------------
-The ECDF graphs are typically displaying an ECDF annotated as best 2009 (thick maroon line with diamond markers in Figure :ref:`fig:ecdfall` for instance).
-This ECDF corresponds to an artificial algorithm: for each problem, we select the algorithm within the dataset obtained during the BBOB-2009 workshop that has the best |aRT|.
+The ECDF plots are often displaying a graph annotated as best 2009 (thick maroon line with diamond markers in Figure :ref:`fig:ecdfall` for instance).
+This graph corresponds to an artificial algorithm: for each problem, we select the algorithm within the dataset obtained during the BBOB-2009 workshop that has the best |aRT|.
 We are then using the runtimes of this algorithm.
 The algorithm is artificial because for different targets, we possibly have the runtime of different algorithms.
 [#]_

-.. [#] Remark that it is not guaranteed that the best 2009 curve is an upper left enveloppe of the ECDF of all algorithms from which it is constructed, that is the ECDF of one algorithm from BBOB-2009 could cross the best 2009 curve.
+.. [#] The best 2009 curve is not guaranteed to be an upper
+       left envelope of the ECDF of all algorithms from which it is constructed, that is the ECDF of one algorithm from BBOB-2009 could cross the best 2009 curve.
 This could typically happen if one algorithm for an easy target has many small running times but however one very large such that its aRT is not the best but the many small run times make the ECDF curve cross the best 2009 one.